2022 Keighley Cougars season: Season summary

 Midlands Hurricanes were the visitors to Cougar Park in round nine and a close game was only settled in Keighley's favour, 29–18, through a Dane Chisholm drop goal and two late tries by Mo Agoro.
 With North Wales Crusaders on a bye week, the win also moved the Cougars to first position in the league ahead of the also-undefeated Crusaders on points difference.

 With no League One fixtures on the weekend of 28–29 May due to the 2022 Challenge Cup Final being played that weekend, round 10 was not until the first weekend in June.
 Keighley travelled to Colwyn Bay in a table-topping clash with North Wales Crusaders.
 The game proved to be one-sided with the Cougars scoring 11 tries, including an Aaron Levy hat-trick, to win 56–12.

 The first half of the season ended with the longest trip of the season, to the league's newest club - Cornwall.
-The Cougars repeated the previous game's scorelin winning 56–12 with a pair of tries each for Mo Agoro, Dane Chisholm and Charlie Graham.
+The Cougars repeated the previous game's scoreline winning 56–12 with a pair of tries each for Mo Agoro, Dane Chisholm and Charlie Graham.
 Charlie Graham's tries meant that he scored for the ninth game in a row, breaking the club record for scoring in consecutive games set by Nick Pinkney in 1996.

 Round 12 welcomed Oldham to Cougar Park, in the return fixture from round one.
 The match saw Keighley debuts for new signings, Junior Sa'u and Eddy Pettybourne and the team recorded a third clean sheet as they won 62–0 although Graham's scoring run came to an end.
 Chisholm was sin-binned for dissent in the second half and subsequently given a two-match ban.